-Proposed comment 7(b)-1 provides guidance on the clear and conspicuous standard.
-A comment in the September 1995 proposal which provided that lease disclosures must appear on a television screen for at least five seconds has been deleted.
-The comment was intended as guidance on the clear and conspicuous standard.
-It did not provide a safe harbor, as the "five second" rule may be inadequate as a test for determining full compliance with the clear and conspicuous standard.
+Comment 7(b)-1 provides guidance on the clear and conspicuous standard.
+A comment in the September 1995 proposal provided that lease disclosures must appear on a television screen for at least five seconds.
+The comment was not meant to provide a safe harbor, as five seconds is inadequate as a test for determining full compliance with the clear and conspicuous standard.
+The comment has been deleted.

-7(b)(1) Amount Due at Lease Signing
+7(b)(1) Amount Due at Lease Signing or Delivery

-Proposed comment 7(b)(1)-1 clarifies that an itemization of the amount due at lease signing or delivery is not required under § 213.7(b)(1).

-Proposed comment 7(b)(1)-2 provides general guidance on the prominence rule in § 213.7(b)(1).
+Comment 7(b)(1)-1 clarifies that an itemization of the amount due at lease signing or delivery is not required under § 213.7(d)(2).
+Comment 7(b)(1)-2 provides general guidance on the prominence rule in § 213.7(b)(1).